altef/logipar/readme.md

 But wait.
 What's going on there?
 Well `XOR` nodes (and all binary nodes) have `left` and `right` properties, representing their preceeding and succeeding operands.
 (Unary nodes like `NOT` only have a `right` property; or rather, `left` will be null.)
 So we're just saying:
 `(({LEFT} AND NOT {RIGHT}) OR (NOT {LEFT} AND {RIGHT}))`

 With one added wrinkle.
 The `left` and `right` properties are nodes themselves.
 They may contain `XOR`s of their own.
-So we want to recursively call the same stringification function on them.  `f()` is a helper function available for the duration of the stringification process for this purpose.
+So we want to recursively call the same stringification function on them.  `f()` is a helper function available for the duration of the stringification process for this very purpose.
 That's why you see `n.f(n.left)` above.

-The `return null;` lets **Logipar** know it should display the node as usual.
+The `return null;` lets **Logipar** know it should display any other node as usual.
 So in this case, anything that's not an `XOR` gets displayed as it normally would.

 ##### Javascript
 ```javascript